serializingme/emofishes/README.md

 The environments used to perform behavioural analysis of malware need to be stealth, being able to avoid detection by malware is a must because it will spare the researcher or incident responder precious time in the analysis of the incident.
 Cufish aims to help with that, providing information about the execution environment that could be used pre-emptively to improve the sandbox and avoid detection by malware.
 You can [download](https://github.com/serializingme/emofishes/raw/master/dist/cufish.exe) the compiled executable.

-### Infish (Investigative Fish)
+### Nofish (Nosey Fish)

-Investigative Fish lists all directories and files of all the drives in a system.
+Nosey Fish lists all directories and files of all the drives in a system.
 This as the objective of making it easier to inspect the file system contents of the environments used to perform behavioural analysis.
-You can [download](https://github.com/serializingme/emofishes/raw/master/dist/infish.exe) the compiled executable.
+You can [download](https://github.com/serializingme/emofishes/raw/master/dist/nofish.exe) the compiled executable.

 ## Build it Yourself